Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Conclusions

-As an outlook, in the future it might be interesting to determine whether an exact scaling of the channel eigenfidelity, in relation to the QSLs, holds for even more complex models (in terms of interaction terms) than the Jaynes-Cummings model, and possibly if an experimental validation is feasible.
-We indeed expect that our results can find direct application to quantum technologies, and especially to quantum computing where linking the fidelity of computation with the needed resources (the time, and the energy injected by the drive) to achieve it is of fundamental importance for proper engineering of the technology~\cite{AuffevesPRXQuantum2022}.
-As we go towards working with better and more qubits than ever, the bounds discussed in this paper could soon become the fundamental challenge at the core of the development of large-scale quantum devices operated by external drives.
+As an outlook, it might be interesting to determine whether an exact scaling of the channel eigenfidelity, in relation to the QSLs, holds for even more complex models (in terms of interaction terms) than the Jaynes-Cummings model, and possibly if an experimental validation is feasible.
+Nevertheless, these energetic bounds may be improved upon by introducing a further correction system made of ancillary qubits and a supplementary drive, as proposed in \cite{ikonen2017energy}.
+We expect that our results can find application to quantum technologies, and especially to quantum computing where linking the fidelity of computation with the needed resources (the time and energy injected by the drive) to achieve it is of fundamental importance for proper engineering of the technology~\cite{AuffevesPRXQuantum2022}.
+As we go towards working with better and more qubits than ever, the bounds discussed in this paper could become a fundamental challenge at the core of the development of large-scale quantum devices operated by external drives.